-Vendor Lock-In: 6 Tips to Avoid Getting Trapped
+What is Vendor Lock-In?
+6 Tips to Avoid Getting Trapped

 This is vendor lock-in.
 Read on for a deeper dive into this common business problem and use our tips to avoid vendor lock-in.

-Vendor lock-in, also called customer lock-in or proprietary lock-in, occurs when various restrictions prevent a customer from choosing a new vendor, product, or service.
+Vendor lock-in occurs when various restrictions prevent a customer from choosing a new vendor, product, or service.

 Vendor lock-in normally happens when customers can’t transition to a new product or service without incurring substantial costs.
 In these cases, customers will continue to be shackled to a service that may no longer fit their needs or isn’t compatible with newer technologies.
 Lock-in can also be caused by inefficient processes, contract restraints, or other limiting conditions.

-Service providers benefit from vendor lock-in because it can be an effective way of ensuring that a customer stays with them.
+Service providers benefit from being vendor-locked because it can be an effective way of ensuring that a customer stays with them.
 Lock-in customers are dependent customers and vendors no longer have to compete for their business.

 Before cloud computing became commonplace, some cloud service providers locked customers into five or even 10-year contracts by promising scalable discounts.
 Those discounts may have seemed appealing in the early days of the cloud.
 At that time, it was a new service and costs were at a premium.
 But as cloud computing evolved and became more prevalent, costs decreased significantly.
 So those tiered discounts on long-term contracts with early, less mature vendors didn’t stand the test of time.

-If you’re a customer, vendor lock-in isn’t working in your favor, and there are a number of scenarios where it could negatively impact your business.
+If you’re a customer, vendor lock-in isn’t working in your favor.
+Plus, there are a number of scenarios where vendor lock-in could negatively impact your business.
 For example:

-- The vendor’s quality of service could decline, leaving you to foot the bill for offerings that don’t cut it.
+- the quality of service could decline, leaving you to foot the bill for offerings that don’t cut it

-- Knowing that you’re locked in, the vendor could suddenly implement a massive price increase.
+- the vendor could suddenly implement a massive price increase

-- The vendor might change their product offerings in a way that no longer fits your needs.
+- they might change their product offerings in a way that no longer fits your needs

-- The vendor could go out of business, leaving you stranded with incompatible and essentially non-transferable data.
+- they could go out of business, leaving you stranded with incompatible and essentially non-transferable data.

-- The vendor could stop offering support for their product or service, leaving the customer to their own devices if something breaks or goes wrong.
+- they could stop offering support for their product or service, leaving you to their own devices if something breaks or goes wrong

 While vendor lock-in isn’t new, it has become a more significant concern for many businesses in recent years.